-A number dialled as an access code to allow use of functional numbers not compliant with the ITU-T Rec E.164.
+A number dialled as an access code to allow use of functional numbers not compliant with [ITU-T E.164].

 EIRENE system

 An EIRENE system is a railway telecommunications system based on the ETSI GSM standard, which complies with all related mandatory requirements as specified in the EIRENE FRS and SRS.
 An EIRENE system may also include optional features and these shall then be implemented as specified in the EIRENE FRS and SRS.
 The EIRENE System includes terminals.